public-key-cryptography/public-key-editor/README.md

 	by inverting u to find the indices of the samples and then using the indices to find the subset sum of b[] and solving for m[i] == (v - the subset of b[] (mod q)) / [q/2].
 Even if the subset sum problem has a many-to-one mapping, any solution to the subset sum problem will break the cipher.
-A cryptana- lyst may also be able to break the static public key because the equations are linear and the modulus is public unlike the knapsack cipher which is also linear and has small errors but uses a private mod- ulus.
+A cryptana- lyst can also break the static public key because the equations are linear and the modulus is public unlike the knapsack cipher which is also linear and has small errors but uses a private modulus.

 	The Merkle-Hellman / knapsack cipher c[] = s0 a[] + r[][] s[] (mod n), b = c[] (m[] + e[]), b1 =
 	r[][] ^ T (m[] + e[]) is included in the public key class because it is the only cipher that uses a